-Christian Freudlsperger is postdoctoral researcher at the Hertie School of Governance and deputy director of the Jacques Delors Institute Berlin, Centre for European Affairs at the Hertie School of Governance.
+Christian Freudlsperger is postdoctoral researcher at the Hertie School and deputy director of the Jacques Delors Institute Berlin, Centre for European Affairs at the Hertie School.

 Christian holds a PhD from the Berlin Graduate School for Transnational Studies (BTS), an MA in European Affairs from Sciences Po in Paris and a BA in Political Science from Ludwig Maximilians University in Munich.
 Furthermore, he was a visiting researcher at the University of Ottawa and at the European University Institute in Florence.
 Christian's PhD research explored the role of sub-federal actors in international trade liberalisation.
 Parts of his thesis were published in the Journal of European Public Policy.